d9n/tryfinally/series/understanding_gradle/intro.md

 Notice that the `buildscript` block automatically introduces a `classpath` configuration. <span name="classpath">Read the aside if you're curious to know more</span>, but otherwise just use this configuration to specify dependencies needed by any plugins you want to use.

 <aside name="classpath">A <a href="https://en.wikipedia.org/wiki/Classpath_(Java)">classpath</a> is a concept in Java and Groovy, a path where compiled code can be found and used as a dependency when building other code.
 Remember that your build script is code and is actually being compiled each time <code>gradlew</code> is called!
-The buildblock's classpath is actually providing dependencies for the rest of your build script.</aside>
+The buildblock's classpath is actually providing dependencies for the rest of your build script.
+You can even include dependencies for classes that you want to use <i>inside</i> your build script.</aside>

 ## Key Takeaways

 At this point, you should be able to make a good first stab at reading basic Gradle scripts out in the wild.
-We'll cover some more subtle, advanced points in the next article, but to repeat what we've covered so far:
+We've still got more to cover, but you now have a decent foundation.
+To reiterate what we've covered so far:

 * Gradle is used for building libraries and applications
+* Gradle uses the Groovy language
 * You'll often invoke Gradle indirectly using `gradlew`, the "Gradle Wrapper"
 * Gradle breaks a build up into tasks, and you can invoke tasks directly
 * A configuration is a collection of dependencies